Consumer Medicine Information

 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you notice any of the following:

-Tell your doctor if you notice anything else that is making you feel unwell, even if it is not on this list.
+Tell your doctor if you notice anything else that is making you feel unwell.
+Other side effects not listed above may also occur in some people.

-Ask your doctor or pharmacist if you don't understand anything in this list.
 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

 Keep your tablets in the bottle until it is time to take them.
 If you take the tablets out of the bottle they may not keep well.

 Keep your tablets in a cool dry place where the temperature stays below 25°C.

 Do not store Neo-Mercazole or any other medicine in the bathroom or near a sink.
 Do not leave it in the car or on window sills.
 Heat and dampness can destroy some medicines.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 If your doctor tells you to stop taking this medicine, or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

 Neo-Mercazole tablets are round, pale pink and are embossed with 'Neo 5' on one side and plain on the other.
 Each bottle contains 100 tablets.